swurzinger/isbg/README.md

     --imappasswd passwd  IMAP account password
     --imapport port      Use a custom port
     --imapuser username  Who you login as
+    --imapproxyuser userbox     Use proxyauth on IMAP host.
+If set, allows the sysadmin or a secretary (identified by username and passwd above) to log into the IMAP server and administer the userbox account specified here.
+                         Otherwise the username accesses his or her own box.
+                         Required by Sun/iPlanet/Netscape IMAP servers to
+                         be able to use an administrative user.
     --imapinbox mbox     Name of your inbox folder --learnspambox mbox  Name of your learn spam folder --learnhambox mbox   Name of your learn ham folder